Considerations When Selling a House After the Death of a Parent

 And, unfortunately, the work—and your potential expenses—won’t end once these issues are settled.
 You have to consider:

-- Cleaning a mess, carting off clutter, terminating pests, and ridding the house of mold
+- Cleaning a mess, carting off the clutter, terminating pests, and ridding the house of mold

 - Managing repair and replacement costs such as replacing the roof, cracks, or leaks